openmultiplayer/web/frontend/docs/scripting/functions/NPC_GetFacingAngle.md

 - The angle is passed by reference and will be modified.
 - Angles are in degrees (0.0 to 360.0).
-- Angles are reversed in GTA:SA; 90 degrees would be East in the real world, but in GTA:SA 90 degrees is in fact West.
+- Angles are counter-clockwise in GTA:SA; 90 degrees would be East in the real world, but in GTA:SA 90 degrees is in fact West.
 North and South are still 0/360 and 180.
-To convert this, simply do 360 - angle.
+To convert GTA:SA angles to real-world compass angles, simply do 360 - angle.
-- This gets the 2D facing angle, not the full 3D rotation.

 :::